|CNY Hiking HOME PAGE||New York State Parks||Robert Treman State Park||Finger Lakes Trail - Rieman Woods thru Robert Treman|

 Watch the blazes closely as the FLT/NCT will veer right off the well worn path, which is an old woods road.
 Look for the double blazes for the right turn.
 The trail will start a steep descent using log steps and switchbacks as you wind down toward the edge of Fish Kill Creek.

-You'll pass the old condemned bridge (open when we hiked on 6/4/10).
-Follow the white blazes into woods to where the trail fords Fish Kill Creek.
+You'll pass where the old bridge over Fish Creek once stood.
+There are no plans to construct a new bridge.
+Follow the blazes into woods to where the trail fords Fish Kill Creek.
 There are numerous side trails in this section that lead to the creek.
-Watch the white blazes carefully.
-The trail crosses the creek diagonally and you should see the white blazes on the other side of the creek.
+Watch the blazes carefully.
+The trail crosses the creek diagonally and you should see the blazes on the other side of the creek.
 The rocks are slippery!
 Be careful!

 Spot where FLT/NCT crosses Fish Kill Creek

 Follow the new trail and white blazes to the CCC boulder.
 Remember the spot?
 Turn left here to return to your vehicle.
 There are many options you can do with these trails.
 Look below for a video of this hike as well as a map.

 Try using the Gorge Trail to the cross over trail and then the Rim Trail back to the FLT access for a longer loop.

 Directions: From Ithaca take NY 13 south to NY 327.
 Use the upper park entrance to Robert Treman State Park.
 Prior to arriving to the pay gate, turn right on dirt Woodard Road.
 The FLT/NCT crosses the road in about 0.2 miles.

 There are other hiking options to explore Robert Treman.
 Make your own plan and enjoy this great place!